Trucking along: Logistics companies invest in tools to improve road safety

 Spearheaded by Ministry of Manpower (MOM), the Workplace Safety and Health Tech Challenge will help to pay for research into solutions to address main causes of fatal traffic accidents at work, including driver fatigue and unsafe driving practices, such as using of hand-phones behind the wheels.

-Bok Seng Logistics, where he has been working since 2011, is one of the companies recently ramping efforts in employing technologies to ensure their drivers’ safety, and in turn, the public’s welfare.
+Bok Seng Logistics, where Mr Nasir has been working since 2011, is one of the companies recently ramping efforts in employing technologies to ensure their drivers’ safety, and in turn, the public’s welfare.

 This year, Bok Seng Logistics has spent more than S$200,000 on safety gadgets for their fleet of heavy vehicles.
 The logistics company currently owns 81 heavy vehicles and has 81 drivers, including Mr Nasir.